keithbuhler/keithbuhler.github.io/syllabusfpa.md

 1. **Bring your textbook** to every class.
 2. **Participate.** Participation is your responsibility; I may or may not call on you.
 Challenge yourself!
 3. **Stay focused.** Do not distract yourself with side conversations, texting, Facebook, or doing anything else in class.
 Take a short mental break or bathroom break if you need to, but come back.
 (If you have an important phone call or text, please step outside the class for a moment, then return.)
-4. **No smart phones.** No other electronics, laptops, iPhones, or iPads, iPods, smartphones, etc. Unplug, listen and engage.
-4.  **Laptop/tablet users:** You must request permission, and if approved, sit in the front row.
 5. **Be respectful of others**: Pay attention when a neighbor is talking.
 No teasing.
 Don’t pack up early.
 6.  **Contact me.** Best method is to chat after class.
 I read every email but may not respond to every email.
 You need a response, and I haven’t responded within three (3) business days, email again with the subject “nudge”.
-Please use keith.buhler@uky.edu rather than my Asbury email.
+Please use keith.buhler@uky.edu email.
 7.  **Contact**.
-For short, quick questions, use Twitter (keith\_buhler)
+For short, quick questions, use Twitter (@keith\_buhler)
 8.  **Email**.
-You are expected to have an active e-mail account that you check regularly, and to check Discovery “news”.
-Section related announcements will be made on Discovery “news” and/or via e-mail  (e.g. if I am sick, pointers for home work, change in due dates).
+You are expected to have an active e-mail account that you check regularly, and to check Canvas announcements.
+Section related announcements will be made on Canvas and/or via e-mail  (e.g. if I am sick, pointers for home work, change in due dates).
-6. I can accommodate you: If you have a documented disability that might require academic accommodation, please make sure you are registered with the Academic Support Program.
-Contact Pam Downing (pamela.downing@asbury.edu / (859) 858-3511 x2283.
 7. Make up work is not accepted after the due date, unless you obtain prior (email) permission.
 8. **Plagiarism**.
 Do not plagiarize.
 Intentional or unintentional plagiarism will result in a a zero for the assignment, and jeopordizes your standing in the class.
 Do not intentionally take anyone else’s work nor provide your work to anyone else (under whatever auspices).
-Academic integrity, the embodiment of the moral and spiritual principles to which we adhere, is the essential basis of the Asbury University academic community.
+Academic integrity, the embodiment of the moral and spiritual principles to which we adhere, is the essential basis of the academic community.
 Cite your sources.
-[See also the Asbury academic integrity appendix](/plagiarism).
 9. **Enjoy philosophy.** We are not merely solving abstract puzzles here, but digging deeply into human thinking in a way that could change your life forever.
 The more you and your fellows allow yourselves to acquire a “taste” for the material, the more inclined you will be to give it the real effort required to master it.